 "Picnic wines that are good for the park and the stoop are rosés, crisp whites from places by the sea, sparkling wine, and chilled young red Burgundy.
 These are fun, fresh, wines at an affordable price."—Josiah Baldivino (Michael Mina and Bay Grape)

 "For picnic wines, I enjoy both red and white wines that can be chilled.
 Chenin Blanc from the Loire Valley and Pinot Gris from Alsace are my go-to whites for outdoor dining.
 For reds, I really like Zweigelt from Austria.
-The smokey notes pair especially well with grilled food."—Alpana Singh (The Boarding House)
+The smoky notes pair especially well with grilled food."—Alpana Singh (The Boarding House)

 "Cheap, fresh, and easy.
 If it shows as well in a cup as it does in a glass, you're golden.
 Ameztoi Txakolina from the Basque region of Spain comes to mind.
 You can also drink vermouth with soda all day long and still look straight-faced for dinner."—Steven Grubbs (Empire State South and 5 & 10)